-KlaymanToskes is currently representing a customer of Stifel, Nicolaus, & Co.
-(Case no. 23-02648), who is seeking to recover $1,300,000 in damages due to unsuitable and overconcentrated structured note investment recommendations.
+KlaymanToskes is currently representing a Stifel customer (Case No. 23-02648) seeking to recover $1.3 million in damages for an unsuitable and overconcentrated portfolio of structured notes.

 Customers of Stifel and other brokerage firms who suffered losses due to recommendations to invest in unsuitable structured note investments are encouraged to contact KlaymanToskes at 888-997-9956 or by email at investigations@klaymantoskes.com for a free and confidential consultation to discuss potential recovery options.